maxyloon/connect-neo4j/README.md

         ttl: 86400, // Optional, set a default ttl (time to live).
         disableTTL: false, //Optional, Disables TTL functionallity
-        disableTouch: false, // Optional, Disables Touch functionallty }
+        disableTouch: false, // Optional, Disables Touch functionallty user:{ //Optional, Links newly created session node to another node within neo4j
+                label: "User", //Required, label of the node to be matched
+                idProperty: "username", //Required, property for linking user node, data should be supplied under the same key in session object
+                relationshipType: "has_session" //Optional, label the created relationship will take }
+}

 let store = new Neo4jStore({ options ) })